 - Your team works with complex drawing sets where cross-discipline conflicts matter beyond code compliance alone

-- Enterprise security, SOC 2, and on-premise deployment are requirements for your firm
+- Enterprise security, SOC 2, and multi-region data hosting are requirements for your firm

 - You want one platform covering the full AEC document stack rather than separate point solutions

-- Code compliance checking is your primary workflow and you don't need broader document intelligence
+- Code compliance checking is your primary workflow and you don't need broader agent-driven coordination

 - You need permit intake screening — checking sheet completeness, signatures, and title blocks